rachitpatekar7/Automated-Evaluators-Billing-System/README.md

 1. Register or log in as a user.
 2. Create and manage exam entries.
 3. Generate billing receipts and download them as PDFs.
-4. Access email receipts for billing records.

 ## Results and Discussion
 The system successfully meets its objectives by providing secure and efficient exam and billing management.
 Key accomplishments include:
 - **Secure Billing**: Each transaction is verified, ensuring transparency.
-- **Improved Efficiency**: Automatic PDF generation and email delivery streamline the billing process.
+- **Improved Efficiency**: Automatic PDF generation streamline the billing process.
 - **Scalable Architecture**: The use of MongoDB Atlas allows for future data scaling needs.

 However, challenges encountered included API response time, which was optimized by implementing caching strategies and reducing payload sizes in API responses.